mvolkmann/blog/src/swift/xctest.md

 1. To run all the tests in Project Navigator folder, click the diamond to the right of the folder name.
 1. To run all the tests, select Product ...
 Test or press cmd-u.

+UI tests launch the app on the selected device which can be in the Simulator or on a real device.

 In UI tests, the on-screen keyboard doesn't always appear.
 If it doesn't, tests that require typing in text fields will fail.